jnozzi/cocoadev.com/markdown/MasterSlave.md

 *Why is the term considered to be more evocative of the southern US slavery than any other slavery, including the slavery that goes on in many parts of the world today?*

 Because the English words "master" and "slave" don't have the same meaning in other languages.
 Usually, they are borrowed as-they-are with their technical meaning *only*.
-See example of mine at General/ObsceneOrCulturallyInappropriateProgrammingTerms. -- l0ne aka General/EmanueleVulcano
+See example of mine at ObsceneOrCulturallyInappropriateProgrammingTerms. -- l0ne aka EmanueleVulcano

 ----